-Apple’s pushed its iOS 14.1 update to the iPhone 6s and iPhone 6s Plus and the milestone upgrade could have a big impact on your phone’s performance.
+Apple’s pushed its iOS 14.4 update to the iPhone 6s and iPhone 6s Plus and the milestone upgrade could have a big impact on your their performance.

-The decision means iPhone 6s and iPhone 6s Plus users now have another full year of software support to look forward to and that might convince some owners to skip the iPhone 12 series and hold onto their aging phone for another year or more.
+Apple’s decision means iPhone 6s and iPhone 6s Plus users have another full year of software support to look forward to and that might convince some owners to skip the iPhone 12 series, or an upgrade to another iPhone model, and hold onto their aging phone for another year or more.

 The iPhone 6s’ iOS 14 update is a big one.
 The new operating system comes with a long list of changes including new features, under-the-hood improvements, and security patches.